30 Different Types of Drills & Their Uses

 This general-purpose drilling machine provides you with a wide and stable surface for working on your materials.
 Nonetheless, since it relies on your strength, it might not be suitable for heavy-duty drilling.

-Powered drills come with motors for powering their operations.
+The different types of powered drills come with motors for powering their operations.
 They are much more powerful than manual drills while not requiring any physical exertion from your part.
 As a result, they are ideal for serious DIYers and professionals.
 They include:

 10. Cordless Drills